 Sophisticated Customer Demands

-IoT real estate applications provide potential customers with detailed information about the property allowing them to formulate their queries without the involvement of realtors.
+IoT real estate applications provide potential customers with detailed information about the property, allowing them to formulate their queries without the involvement of realtors.

 IoT Predictive Monitoring for Crumbling Infrastructure

 According to APEX Commercial Group, everything from bridges to mass transit is in dire need of upgrades.
 The quality of infrastructure places an important role in the evaluation of the prospective property.
 With its condition monitoring and predictive analytics, IoT can identify if a building or any of its components or utilities needs a repair or an urgent update.
 Built-in IoT sensors can track any inconsistencies and send alerts to tenants or real estate managers.
-Potential buyers of such real estate properties will be more confident of their choice knowing that their new homes are equipped with advanced technology that can identify and resolve infrastructure flaws.
+Potential buyers of such real estate properties will be more confident of their choice, knowing that their new homes are equipped with advanced technology to identify and resolve infrastructure flaws.